dividedmind/statistics-done-wrong/regression.rst

 This example used simulated data, but it's based on real (and surprising) observations of Pennsylvania public schools.\ :cite:p:`Wainer:2007wr`

-Another example: In the United States, counties with the lowest rates of kidney cancer tend to be Midwestern, Southern and Western rural counties.
+Another example: In the United States, counties with the lowest rates of :index:`kidney cancer` tend to be Midwestern, Southern and Western rural counties.
 How could this be?
 You can think of many explanations: rural people get more exercise, inhale less polluted air, and perhaps lead less stressful lives.
 Perhaps these factors lower their cancer rates.

 On the other hand, counties with the highest rates of kidney cancer tend to be Midwestern, Southern and Western rural counties.